webmachinelearning/webnn/explainer.md

 ## What’s all this then?

-[Machine Learning](https://en.wikipedia.org/wiki/Machine_learning), and in particular its subfield [Deep Learning](https://en.wikipedia.org/wiki/Deep_learning) with its various neural network architectures, enable new compelling user experiences for web applications.
-Use cases range from intelligent video conferencing to privacy-enhancing and accessibility-improving features.
+[Machine Learning](https://en.wikipedia.org/wiki/Machine_learning), and in particular its subfield [Deep Learning](https://en.wikipedia.org/wiki/Deep_learning) with its various neural network architectures, enables new compelling user experiences for web applications.
+Use cases range from improved video conferencing to accessibility-improving features, with potential improved privacy over cloud-based solutions.
 Some common use cases that apply to a wide range of web applications include e.g.:

 - Person detection
 - Face detection